For a gourmet hike

 At the Ferme St Lap the kiosk comes alive with color and flavor, with an abundance of vegetables and the first scents of the holiday season.

-Vineyards and cider houses: at the heart of the region
+Wineries and cider houses: at the heart of the region

 Among the not-to-be-missed Domaine Mont Vézeau in Ripon, with its view of Mont Vézeau, its famous Roman pizza and its brand-new sparkling wine.
 In Papineauville, the Domaine de l'Heure Juste cultivates the art of natural wine with passion, as does Fragments a family-run vineyard in Ripon where indigenous yeasts bring out the best in the grapes.
 Le Vignoble Ste-Angélique also in Papineauville, offers a wide range of wines, from reds to orange, all produced by hand.